helyOSFramework/helyos-documentation/docs/source/6-applications-in-yard-automation/security-remarks.rst

 You can configure helyOS core using the Dashboard to check the RSA (SHA-256) signature of incoming messages.
 The helyOS core can also be used to distribute the agents' RSA public keys.

-This method ensures both agent authenticity and message origin indepedent of the protocol,  such that agents cannot produce tampered messages, as verification occurs upon message reception.
+This method ensures both agent identity and message origin indepedent of the protocol,  such that agents cannot produce tampered messages, as verification occurs upon message reception.

 Unexpected Messages from Devices
 -------------------------------------------------------